 Q. How do you detect the disturbance in energy flow within a patient?

-A. By many methods, including certain signs, symptoms, pain spots, organ reflex points, and by pulse or instrumental findings.
+A. By many methods, including sure signs, symptoms, pain spots, organ reflex points, and by pulse or instrumental findings.

 Q. Assuming I’m going to take acupuncture treatments, how are they performed?

 A. First, related skin points are determined.
-Then they are appropriately treated by one of over thirty methods of stimulation some of which are: 1) Long needle insertion (especially done in acupuncture anesthesia for surgery); 2) Short needle penetration; 3) Non-piercing needles; 4) Finger tip pressure (called shishin or “finger needles”); 5) Metallic balls taped to the points; 6) Electrical stimulation; 7) Moxabustion (the burning of herbs over the points).
-Note: The non-piercing needed (teishin) is very popular because the technique is practically painless, there is no blood, no danger of infection, and results are equal to, if not better than other techniques.
+Then they are appropriately treated by one of over thirty methods of stimulation some of which are: 1) Long needle insertion (mainly done in acupuncture anesthesia for surgery); 2) Short needle penetration; 3) Non-piercing needles; 4) Fingertip pressure (called shishin or “finger needles”); 5) Metallic balls taped to the points; 6) Electrical stimulation; 7) Moxabustion (the burning of herbs over the points).
+Note: The non-piercing needed (teishin) is very popular because the technique is practically painless, there is no blood, no danger of infection, and results are equal to, if not better than other methods.

 Q. What are some of the conditions commonly treated by acupuncture?